Decoding Human Behavior: Extraordinary Neuroscience Insights

 Evolution of Human Behavior

 1. Social cooperation: Humans evolved to be highly social creatures.
-Our ability to cooperate in large groups, share resources, and communicate complex ideas gave us a significant survival advantage.
+Our ability to cooperate in large groups, share resources, and communicate complex ideas gave us a significant survival advantage — and that advantage is why social rejection still activates the same pain circuits as physical injury.

 3. Language development: The evolution of complex language systems enabled more efficient information sharing and cultural transmission.